CollinearGroup/kudobot/README.md

   - https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/csharp_dotnetcore/57.teams-conversation-bot
   - Follow the steps to run the bot locally (with ngrok)
     - You will need to create an azure account (free), register a bot, and enable the teams channel for that bot (explained in the link above)
-  - Create a .env file (based on the template provided)
+  - Create an .env file (based on the template provided)
     - Fill in the fields for MicrosoftAppId and MicrosoftAppPassword (Password can be created/found under "Certificates & secrets" or by clicking "manage" near the MicrosoftAppId field under settings)
   - Update the bot settings in Azure and set Messaging Endpoint to something like "https://6babb187151a.ngrok.io/api/messages" (Yes, you do need /api/messages)
     - Note: Every time you start ngrok, you'll need to update your Azure messaging endpoint
-    - You can change this later if you decide to host your bot elsewhere
+    - You can change this later if you decide to host your bot elsewhere (AWS, Azure... etc)
       - To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.
 - Follow the steps below to add your bot to a team